murtex/cdp/README.md

 - to get any script ran, you have to add *this* directory to your MATLAB search path
 - [`klein`](https://github.com/murtex/cdp/tree/master/klein) is *the* reference application, means it is a complete showcase of framework functionality
 - [`eyetrack`](https://github.com/murtex/cdp/tree/master/eyetrack) handles same type of data, but without any labeling/annotations
-- [`dists`](https://github.com/murtex/cdp/tree/master/dists) contains minor scripts of how to modify distractors
+- [`dists`](https://github.com/murtex/cdp/tree/master/dists) contains minor scripts for distractor modification

 Framework
 ---------